dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/data-annotations.md

 ### Multiple-Column Indexes

 Indexes that span multiple columns are specified by using the same name in multiple Index annotations for a given table.
 When you create multi-column indexes, you need to specify an order for the columns in the index.
-For example, the following code creates a multi-column index on **Rating** and **BlogId** called **IX\_BlogAndRating**. **BlogId** is the first column in the index and **Rating** is the second.
+For example, the following code creates a multi-column index on **Rating** and **BlogId** called **IX\_BlogIdAndRating**. **BlogId** is the first column in the index and **Rating** is the second.

 ``` csharp
     public class Post